Spanish

 Spanish major teaching at IPS schools

-Our SP 320S Service Learning in Spanish course has been continuously taught for roughly two decades now by its founder, Professor of Spanish Dr. Terri Carney, and Instructor of Spanish Liliana Goens.
+Our SP390 Service Learning course has been continuously taught for roughly two decades now by its founder, Professor of Spanish Dr. Terri Carney, and Senior Lecturer of Spanish Liliana Goens.
 The course received one of five, national Global Engagement Initiative Recognition Awards from the American Council on the Teaching of Foreign Languages (ACTFL), and has been profiled in various regional publications.

 In this course, you’ll immerse yourself in Indianapolis Public School classrooms every week, aiding underserved, Spanish-speaking students.